 Clear purpose: reduce from 130 to 120 pounds, from January to May 2018.

 The first purpose states that we want to lose weight but does not say how much or for what date.
 The second states that the amount to be lowered is 10 pounds and that we have from January to May to achieve it.

 With the clarity of the second purpose, we can define a realistic plan, between food, exercises and other options, to help us get where we want.
 Another way of saying it could be to reduce 10 pounds in 5 months, counting from January 2018.
 It is clear that it is 10 pounds that we want to lower and the time limit to achieve it.

 Summary: the wording of your goal should be simple, with some verb (in this case lower); it must say where we are now (of 130) and where we want to go (to 120).
 This distance, or distance, is what we call a gap.
 And you must have the deadline to achieve it.

 One more fact that your goal is challenging and realistic.
 Challenging enough to inspire you, however achievable according to your abilities and resources.

-Tip 4 – define your strategy.
+Step 4 – define your strategy.

 In point 3 you established the WHAT, that is, what you want to achieve.
 At this point, you will define the HOW you will achieve it.

-If your goal is, for example: to complete my master’s degree by December 31, 2018.
+If your purpose is, for example: to complete my master’s degree by December 31, 2018.
 The time limit is 9 months, from April to December and the gap is the number of subjects you have to complete and pass.
 If you still have 8 subjects you should see if it is realistic that you can take them all in those 9 months.

 For the example of the master degree some strategies could be: enroll at least 3 subjects per quarter; meet the minimum attendance required; dedicate 6 hours each week for jobs and assignments; join a study group with good students.